 Located on Phuket's west coast, Kata Beach is rightfully one of the best beaches in Phuket, with spectacular views of the sea and a lively culture that thrives all year round.
 Between May and October, the roaring waves invite surfers and paddlers, while November to April has pleasant weather, which brings out crowds to relax and sunbathe.
-After dark, the beach comes alive with bars, shacks and dance parties, which give off good vibes and aren't as brash as parties usually are in Phuket.
-On the whole, Kata Beach is near-perfect, possessing all the qualities of the ultimate tropical hangout.
+After dark, the beach comes alive with bars, shacks and dance parties.